bet4a/d3wiki/Selections.md

 Another way to think about the entering placeholder nodes is that they are pointers to the parent node (in this example, the document body); however, they only support append and insert.

-Note that appending entering nodes does not immediately affect the updating selection; you must reselect `div` if you want it to reflect these additions.
+Note that appending entering nodes does not immediately affect the updating selection; you must reselect if you want it to reflect these additions.
 Perhaps in the future we'll change this behavior, such that appending entering nodes will be immediately assigned to the updating selection and obviating the need for a reselect.
 However, this change isn't strictly backwards-compatible as it will likely require doing any updates *before* enter, so as to avoid redundant operators to both updating and entering elements.

 <a name="exit" href="#exit">#</a> selection.<b>exit()</b>